Haoua01/Africa-money-map/README.md

     * Combines FCA methodology with isochrone coverage.
     * Produces a single meaningful score for comparison.
     * Best balance between precision and interpretability.
+    * 56‰ of municipalities with a score < 0.1.

 ### Key Findings: